sql-machine-learning/elasticdl/docs/tutorials/elasticdl_deepctr.md

         if writer:
             writer.close()

-# We use the same dataset for training and valuation for simplity.
+# We use the same dataset for training and evaluation for simplity.
 convert_to_recordio_files("./criteo_sample.txt", "./data/criteo_records/train")
 convert_to_recordio_files("./criteo_sample.txt", "./data/criteo_records/test")
 ```